kren1/tosheets/README.md

 Options:
   -h --help                     Prints help.
   --version                     Show version.
-  -u                            Update CELL(s) instead of appending.
+  -i CSV                        Read this CSV instead of stdin -u                            Update CELL(s) instead of appending.
   -k                            Keep fields as they are (do not try to convert int or float).
   -c CELL                       Start appending to CELL.